compose-spec/compose-spec/spec.md

 - Mappings: Keys in mappings of the main service definition override keys in mappings of the referenced service definition.
 Keys that aren't overridden are included as is.
 - Sequences: Items are combined together into a new sequence.
-Order of elements is preserved with the referenced items coming first and main items after.
+The order of elements is preserved with the referenced items coming first and main items after.
 - Scalars: Keys in the main service definition take precedence over keys in the referenced one.